gitduckhq/vscode-extension/README.md

 ## Installation

-1. Create a GitDuck account.
+1. Create a GitDuck account at https://gitduck.com
 2. Connect your VS Code to your GitDuck account.
 3. That's it!
 Record your first coding session.